awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ## Amazon Pinpoint API Actions<a name="permissions-actions-apiactions"></a>

 This section contains API actions that you can add to the IAM policies in your AWS account\.
-By adding these policies to an IAM user account, you can specify which Amazon Pinpoint features that user is allowed to perform\.
+By adding these policies to an IAM user account, you can specify which Amazon Pinpoint features that user is allowed to use\.

+To learn more about the Amazon Pinpoint API, see the [Amazon Pinpoint API Reference](https://docs.aws.amazon.com/pinpoint/latest/apireference/)\.

 **Topics**
 + [Campaigns](#permissions-actions-apiactions-campaigns)